AmyKrrrr/Amitesh-Portfolio/README.md

-# Portfolio Website
+# AmyScript - Portfolio Website

-A modern, single-page portfolio website built with React and Vite, featuring smooth animations, custom typography, and a clean design that showcases my development and graphic design skills.
+A modern, single-page portfolio website built with React and Vite, featuring smooth animations, and a clean design that showcases my development and graphic design skills.

 ## Tech Stack